Oil tankers carrying two months of Venezuelan output stuck at sea

 Washington is tightening sanctions to cut Venezuela's oil exports and deprive the government of socialist President Nicolas Maduro of its main source of revenue.

-The OPEC member's exports are hovering near their lowest levels in more than 70 years and the economy has collapsed, but Mr Maduro has held on - to the frustration of the administration of US President Donald Trump.
+The Opec member's exports are hovering near their lowest levels in more than 70 years and the economy has collapsed, but Maduro has held on, to the frustration of the administration of US President Donald Trump.

 Washington has blacklisted ships and merchants this month for their role in trading and transporting state-run PDVSA's oil and threatened to add more to its list of sanctioned entities.